-Well, well, well, here we are, many months after your property was listed and you’ve had no offers and little activity.
+Well, well, well, here we are, many months after your property was listed and you’ve had no offers and very little showings.
 What could be the problem?
 Your property is in fantastic shape and better than anything else around.
 “My property is much better than the property that sold down the street”, “I hear with all the growth that’s planned for this area, the property values are really going to increase.”
 Or, “I heard from a friend, that their cousin’s aunt’s place sold for $______ .”
 Folks, I hear this ALL the time!!
-You have to price your land or home competitively in order for it to sell in a reasonable amount time!
+You have to price your land or home competitively in order for it to sell!

 The absolute best time to sell your home, land or ranch is the first 30 to 45 days while its a new listing and draws the most market attention.
 Do not squander this very valuable time by overpricing your property.
 Your agent or broker should advise you of the best list price for your property by providing you with quality comparables (comps) from the area.
-Pulling comps is not always a cut and dry process as there isn’t always a supply of sold properties that compare well to the property you’re trying to sell.
-It takes experience and creativity to work with the few comps you can sometimes get your hands on.
+Obtaining comps is not always a cut and dry process, as there isn’t always a supply of sold properties that compare well to the property you’re trying to sell.
+It takes experience and creativity to work with the few comps a Realtor can get their hands on.
 It’s also important to review the list prices of competing properties too.
 Stating you heard a property sold for a really great price is not a comp that anyone can use.

 No matter how you arrive at a list price, an experienced, Texas licensed real estate professional is the most qualified person to work through the sales data in order to formulate the best list price for your property.

 Market conditions are also considered when determining a list price.
-One of the most difficult times for an agent or broker, with their seller clients, is when a hot real estate market cools down.
+One of the most difficult times for an agent or broker with seller clients, is when a hot real estate market has cooled down.
 When markets slow down or there’s an abundance of inventory, a price reduction is usually in order and that’s not always welcome news to a seller.
-Without a price reduction in a cooling market a property will become overpriced, and in time, a stale listing.
+Without a price reduction in a cooling market, a property will become overpriced, and in time, a stale listing.

 Supply and Demand